count001/MyProject/README.md

 A Go AI mainly implements simple neural network and Monte Carlo tree search algorithms.

+In addition, the file also includes tables and images for the evaluation chapter.

 ### How to use

 Install Python related packages